HTTPDNS Android SDK

 * Obtains the IPv4 record that corresponds to the hostname.

 * If the cache is empty or the cached result has expired, a synchronous network request is sent to the server to obtain the recursive resolution result.
-The result is then returned to you and stored in the cache.
+The result is then returned and stored in the cache.

-* @param hostName The hostname, such as www.taobao.com.
+* @param hostName The hostname, such as www.example.com.

 */